Clinically Reviewed on: 02/02/2023 10:00 am by Dr. Olalekan Otulana (Advanced Practitioner)

 Our main facilities include:

-Some of you reading this page will qualify for public funding to assist in your fight against alcohol addiction.
-NHS rehab is a misnomer, since local councils have administered statutory addiction services since 2012.
-In order to qualify for statutory rehab funding, your needs will be triaged and the decision to grant you funding will be fully assessed by a notoriously strict funding committee.
+In order to qualify for statutory alcohol rehab funding, your needs will be triaged and the decision to grant you funding will be fully assessed by a committee.

-Cassiobury Court is an NHS-qualified provider, our alcohol rehab programmes can be funded by the NHS if you are strictly a Hertfordshire-based resident as part of our NHS partnership.
+We can proudly say that our alcohol rehab programmes can be funded by the NHS if you are strictly a Hertfordshire-based resident as part of our NHS partnership

 In most instances, when seeking treatment through the NHS you will be granted access to outpatient/community-based treatment before access to residential treatment is granted.
 From our experience, it is extremely difficult to access these services without suffering from a significant mental or physical health problem.